bolshchikov-public/eak-diving-in/presentation/notes.md

-# Notes of starting and use EAK
+# Notes on getting started with Ember App Kit

 ## In short what the **** is Ember App Kit
 It's a skeleton for you ambition Ember App with